Skip to main content

 • CrashLoopBackOff: The pod is repeatedly crashing after starting.
 This usually indicates a problem with the application or its configuration.

 • Error: The pod has encountered an error and cannot start or run properly.
-This may be due to misconfiguration, missing dependencies, or application bugs.
+This can be due to misconfiguration, missing dependencies, or application bugs.

 • Pending: The pod is waiting to be scheduled, often due to insufficient resources or unsatisfied scheduling requirements.

-To investigate a pod that is not running as expected, first identify the pod name from the output of the previous command.
-Then, use the following commands to get more information:
+To investigate a pod that is not running as expected, you can identify the pod name from the output of the previous command.
+Use the following commands to get more information:

 • View pod logs: